Algebras for enriched $\infty$-operads: Comparison with Model Categories of Operad Algebras

-\begin{remark} If $\mathbf{O}$ is a $\Sigma$-cofibrant operad in a symmetric monoidal model category $\mathbf{V}$, then under much weaker assumptions on $\mathbf{V}$ there exists a \emph{semi-model} structure on the category $\Alg_{\mathbf{O}}(\mathbf{V})$, by a result of Spitzweck~\cite{SpitzweckOpd}.
-It seems likely that the proof of \cref{thm:opdalgrect} also goes through in this case, though making this rigorous would require extending several results relating structures in model categories to their analogues in \icats{} to the setting of semi-model categories. \end{remark}
+\begin{remark} If $\mathbf{O}$ is a $\Sigma$-cofibrant operad in a symmetric monoidal model category $\mathbf{V}$, then under much weaker assumptions on $\mathbf{V}$ there exists a \emph{semi-model} structure on the category $\Alg_{\mathbf{O}}(\mathbf{V})$, by a result of Spitzweck~\cite{SpitzweckOpd}*{Theorem 5} in the one-object case and White--Yau for coloured operads \cite{WhiteYauOpd}*{Theorem 6.3.1}.
+Using results of Cisinski~\cite{CisinskiBook}, White and Yau have recently extended the results relating structures in model categories to their analogues in \icats{} needed to carry out the proof of \cref{thm:opdalgrect} in the setting of semi-model categories, and thereby extended the comparison with \iopd{} algebras to the case where there is only a semi-model structure on algebras over a $\Sigma$-cofibrant operad; see \cite{WhiteYauSmith}*{\S 7.3}. \end{remark}